King of Malaysia: Order of seniority of states

-With the rejection of Brunei of its admission to Malaysia in 1963, only the rulers of the nine royal states of Peninsular Malaysia have been made eligible for election for the throne.
-Had it been accepted as a royal state the Sultan of Brunei would have been granted the right to stand for election as Yang di-Pertuan Agong by the Conference.
+With Brunei's decision not to participate in the formation of Malaysia in 1963, only the rulers of the nine royal states of Peninsular Malaysia have been made eligible for election for the throne.
+Had it been admitted as a royal state the Sultan of Brunei would have been granted the right to stand for election as king by the Conference of Rulers.

 This cycle was originally established based on seniority.
-However, the current Rulers are named (and stand as a candidate) according to the cycle, irrespective of whether they are currently the most senior.
-Since independence from British Colonial Rule, this has been the order of elected Yang di-Pertuan Agong.
-However, the order is not a precedent and the election to the position of Yang di-Pertuan Agong is at the pleasure of the Conference of Rulers.
+However, the current rulers are named (and stand as a candidate) according to the cycle, irrespective of whether they are currently the most senior.
+Since independence from British colonial rule, this has been the order of elected kings.
+However, the order is not a precedent and the election to the position and office of the king is at the pleasure of the Conference of Rulers.
 As an elective monarchy, there is no line of succession to the throne of Malaysia.

-Four of the states of Malaysia currently have no hereditary royal rulers.
-These are Penang and Malacca in Peninsular Malaysia, and Sarawak and Sabah on the island of Borneo in East Malaysia.
-Sarawak previously had a hereditary ruler until it became a Crown Colony of the British Empire in 1946.
-These four states, along with Malaysia's three Federal Territories, do not supply the Yang di-Pertuan Agong.
+Four of the states of Malaysia do not have hereditary rulers.
+These are Malacca, Penang, Sarawak and Sabah.
+Sarawak previously had three hereditary rulers (the White Rajahs) until it became a Crown colony of the British Empire in 1946.
+These four states, along with Malaysia's three Federal Territories (Kuala Lumpur, Labuan and Putrajaya), do not supply the king.

 Immunity

-In 1993, amendments to the Malaysian constitution removed the legal immunity of the Yang di-Pertuan Agong and the rulers in their personal capacity, due to public outrage over their behaviour.
-A Special Court (Makhamah Khas Raja-raja) is established where civil and criminal proceedings can be made against a ruler with the approval of the Attorney General.
+In 1993, amendments to the Malaysian constitution removed the legal immunity of the king and the state rulers in their personal capacity, due to public outrage over their behaviour.
+A Special Court (Mahkamah Khas Raja-raja) is established where civil and criminal proceedings can be made against a ruler with the approval of the Attorney General.
 The right to sue a ruler is limited to Malaysian citizens following a precedent.
 The Special Court also have jurisdiction where a ruler initiates legal actions against any party.

 When a ruler is charged with an offence in the Special Court, he is required to stop exercising the functions of a ruler.
-In the event of a ruler being sentenced to imprisonment for more than one day, he will cease to be a ruler unless a free pardon is granted.
+In the event of a ruler being sentenced to imprisonment for more than one day, he will be forced to abdicate from his duties as a ruler unless a free pardon is granted.

-The Yang di-Pertuan Agong or any ruler cannot pardon himself or his immediate family.
+The king or any ruler cannot pardon himself or his immediate family.
 In such case, they may request clemency from the Conference of Rulers.

-The Yang di-Pertuan Agong cannot be sued in court for his actions while carrying out his official duties.
+The king cannot be sued in court for his actions while carrying out his official duties.
 Any claims can be made against the federal government.

 Residences

-The official residence of the Yang di-Pertuan Agong is Istana Negara (the National Palace) located in Jalan Duta in the federal capital Kuala Lumpur.
+The official residence of the King is the Istana Negara (the National Palace) located in Jalan Tuanku Abdul Halim in the federal capital Kuala Lumpur.
 It was completed in 2011.
-It replaced the old Istana Negara in Jalan Istana which had been turned into The Royal Museum in 2013.
-Other residences include the royal retreat, Istana Melawati in the federal administrative capital Putrajaya.
-It is also the venue of meetings of the Conference of Rulers.
+It replaced the old Istana Negara in Jalan Istana which had been turned into the Royal Museum in 2013.
+Another residence is the royal retreat, Istana Melawati in the federal administrative capital Putrajaya.
+The two palaces alternate as a venue of meetings of the Conference of Rulers.